-- Make an “airport” area in the dramatic play area with appropriate materials and props (e.g., scarves, pilot hats, uniform pieces, plastic cups and food, large boxes that can be used as airplanes, small pieces of luggage, etc.).
+- Make an “airport” area in the dramatic play space with appropriate materials and props (e.g., scarves, pilot hats, uniform pieces, plastic cups and food, large boxes that can be used as airplanes, small pieces of luggage, etc.).

 Varied Toys and Activities

 Not all toys are created equal.
 Some toys spark imagination and some hinder it.
-You might have noticed that young children are often more interested in the box than the toy that came inside it.
+You might have noticed that young children are often more interested in the box than the toy that came inside of it.
 Why?
 Because the box can become anything.
-It becomes a drum when you hit it, a house when you put a doll inside it, a hat when you put it on your head and a mask when you play hide and seek behind it.
+It becomes a drum when you hit it, a house when you put a doll inside it, a hat when you put it on your head, and a mask when you play hide and seek behind it.
 The possibilities are endless.
 Children learn and explore more when a toy is only limited by their imaginations.
 Consider the following list and think about why toys spark or limit imaginative play.